tatarchm/academic/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Bosch Center for Artificial Intelligence
+- name: Bosch Center for AI
   url: ""

 # Short bio (displayed in user profile at end of posts)